Former L.A. county sheriff indicted on new federal charges

 Both prosecutors and defense lawyers cited the 74-year-old former lawman's recent diagnosis of Alzheimer's disease in their reasoning for seeking a relatively light sentence under the original deal.

-"While my future and my ability to defend myself depend on my Alzheimer's disease, I need to set the record straight about me and the Los Angeles County Sheriff's Department on the misleading aspects of the federal investigation while I am capable of doing so," Baca said on the courthouse steps after withdrawing his plea.
+"While my future and my ability to defend myself depend on my Alzheimer's disease, I need to set the record straight about me and the Los Angeles County Sheriff's Department on the misleading aspects of the federal investigation while I am capable of doing so," Baca said on the courthouse steps after withdrawing his plea on Monday.

 In rejecting the plea agreement, U.S. District Judge Percy Anderson said it understated the seriousness of the offense.
 He set a new trial date for Sept.
 20.